 Why Do Cats Have Litter Box Problems?

 Most of the time, your cat isn't using its litter box for a behavioral reason; either it's annoyed or stressed about something.
-There are also some medical reasons it may be unwilling or unable to use its litter box, however, so as soon as you notice changes in litter box behavior, take your cat to the vet for an exam.
+There are also medical reasons it may be unwilling or unable to use its litter box, however, so as soon as you notice changes in box behavior, take your cat to the vet for an exam.

 - Painful urination caused by lower urinary tract disorders may prevent a cat from successfully using the litter box.